 That's not free, that's a cheap answer.

 Please note...
-I've listed these by area or attraction so you can plan your time accordingly.
+I've listed these by area, or major attraction, so you can group things together and plan your days accordingly.

 For example, if you're near the castle, I've got things to do in its vicinity.
 The same for Malá Strana, Old Town and outside the historical center.